-- Autoloading Shetguns Grow market share from 28% to 38% by taking advantage of specialty markets, launching a serious quality improvement effort for the Model 1100/11-87 and by creating a revolutionary new autoloader that will outperform anything currently available.
-In addition, grow margins by significantly cost reducing current product. - Pump Action Shotguns.
-In pump action shotguns, the goal is to gain at least 5% share through a two-pronged approach.
+- Autoloading Shotguns Grow market share 10% by taking advantage of specialty markets, launching a serious quality improvement effort for the Model 1100/11-87 and by creating a revolutionary new autoloader that will outperform anything currently available.
+In addition, grow margins by significantly cost reducing current product. - Pump Action Shotgans.
+In pump action shotgans, the goal is to gain at least 5% share through a two-pronged approach.
 The first phase of the plan is to improve the cosmetic appeal of the Wingmaster and the Express/Special Purpose lines.
-Phase two is a cost reduction effort in Express guns that will be reflected in price to take share away from Remington's low-cost competitors. - Break Action Shotguns/Special Product Opportunities The goals in Remington's Over/Under shotgun business are to grow market share from less than 1% to 6% before 2006 and to build sustainable margins into the O/U line.
-In addition, special products such as a price-point bolt action slug shotgun will open new and lucrative markets for Remington. - Extra Shotgun Barrels In the short term growth in the extra barrel business will come from expanded offerings in 16 gauge and more accurate rifled slug barrels.
+Phase two is a cost reduction effort in Express guns that will be reflected in price to take share away from Remington's low-cost competitors. - Break Action Shotguns/Special Product Opportunities The goals in Remington's Over/Under shotgun business are to grow market share from less than 1% to 6% by 2006 and to build sustainable margins into the O/U line.
+In addition, special products such as a price-point bolt action slug shotgun will open new and lucrative markets for Remington. - Extra Shotgun Barrels In the short term growth in the extra barrel business will come from expanded offerings in 16, 20 and 28 gauge as well as more accurate rifled slug barrels.
 Long term growth in extra barrels will come from offerings for the Model 2100 New Gas Autoloading Shotgun.